 The tech industry needs to solve those challenges to overcome the main reasons people have for not listening

-When we analyze replies we can define the biggest challenges the podcasting industry has to face to encourage higher listenership.
+When we analyze the replies, we can define the biggest challenges the podcasting industry has to face to encourage higher listenership.

-- Basic user education – with growing consumption of major popular content types (social media, games, video, blogs) users definitely have time to consume also podcasts, which are easily available through free apps, in most cases already installed on phones.
-Also as podcasts are optimized for easy and fast downloads, and creators record content in accordance with most preferable length by the users we can clearly see that many answers provided by non-listeners come clearly from not being familiar with podcasts and making wrong assumptions.
+- Basic user education – with growing consumption of major popular content types (social media, games, video, blogs), users definitely have time to consume also podcasts, which are easily available through free apps.
+Those apps, in most cases, are already pre-installed on phones.
+We also know that podcasts are optimized for easy and fast downloads, and creators record content in accordance with the preferable length by the users.
+Because of that, we can clearly see that many answers provided by non-listeners come clearly from not being familiar with podcasts and making wrong assumptions.
 This can be easily overcome by educating users about the basic characteristics of podcasts and ease of access.

-- Improve discovery experience and searchability – with a rich offer of around 700,000 podcasts, most listeners will be able to find at least a few shows covering the topics of their interest.
+- Improve discovery experience and searchability – with a rich offer of around 900,000 podcasts, most listeners will be able to find at least a few shows covering the topics of their interest.
 However, the abundance of applications to download and listen to episodes may be confusing to users.
-Potential listeners may be uncertain which shows are available on which apps and if there are any differences.
-To overcome this, a mix of education, marketing efforts, and improvement of user experience improving searchability, will be needed to introduce shows targeting users’ interest.
+Potential listeners may be uncertain, which shows are available on which apps and if there are any differences.
+To overcome this podcasting trend, a mix of education, marketing efforts, and improvement of user experience improving searchability, will be needed to introduce shows targeting users’ interest.